Control Freak. That’s a term we’ve all heard, maybe even thrown around as a joke.

 You’ve probably heard people call someone a “control freak” like it’s a bad thing, but the truth is, there’s more to it than meets the eye.

 Being driven and wanting things to go a certain way isn’t wrong.
-The problem starts when the need to control everything becomes a way of coping with insecurity or fear.
+The problem starts when the need to have dominance over everything becomes a way of coping with insecurity or fear.
 And yes, it’s a coping mechanism.

-Not everyone who takes charge is a freak about it.
-Leadership and controlling tendencies often get confused.
+Not everyone who takes charge is a control freak about it.
+Leadership and commanding tendencies often get confused.
 Leaders delegate, empower others, and trust their teams.

 Overbearing people don’t—they micromanage, hover, and can’t let go.
-Leadership is about guiding while being overly controlling is about fear—fear of mistakes, failure, or unpredictability.
+Leadership is about guiding while being overly commanding is about fear—fear of mistakes, failure, or unpredictability.
+(1)

 The second type is motivated by unconscious power needs – they’ve become almost addicted to proving themselves, being in charge, and getting their way!